 Lodging Near Yosemite National Park

 So I started researching lodging outside of Yosemite Valley and Yosemite National Park.
-Luckily the National Parks Service shares a few different areas to consider near Yosemite National Park.
+Luckily the National Parks Service shares a few different Yosemite locations to consider near Yosemite National Park.
 Also, Google is your friend. 😉

 Camping in a tent may be a ‘National Parks’ experience for some people but we were flying to San Jose and our luggage space would be limited.
 Plus we aren’t camping people and don’t own any camping gear.
 So camping was out.

 Yosemite Yurts at Yosemite Lakes RV Resort

 Of course, we chose a yurt but before I share about glamping in a yurt, I want to talk about the Yosemite Lakes RV Park.
 Don’t let the name fool you, there is no lake on site but no worries, it doesn’t need one.
 There is a small river that runs through it that was perfect for us.
 If you are looking for an actual lake, Lake Don Pedro is 35 miles away.

 Yosemite Lakes RV Resort Amenities

-Yosemite Lakes has a lodge with lots of comfy seating inside and out, pool tables, really slow wifi 😉 and lots of game you can check out.
+Yosemite Lakes has a lodge with lots of comfy seating inside and out, pool tables, really slow wifi 😉 and lots of games you can check out.
 Next to the front desk is a quirky mini golf course.
 It really weathered but we still had fun playing on it.

 You can get a schedule of weekly activities from staff when you arrive.
 We also took advantage of an afternoon craft activity in the lodge.